Run-d1/Nafath-Platform-Analysis/README.md

 ## Repository Contents

 - **Data/**: Contains the raw Excel file with Nafath Platform Statistics.
-- **Nafath.ipynb**: Is the Jupyter Notebook detailing the data analysis process.
+- **Nafath.ipynb**: Is the Jupyter Notebook for the data cleaning process.
 - **nafath-dashboard**: Is an image of the 'Nafath Platform Statistics' dashboard.